 Preparation of the Pieces

-... and some additional pieces (the fore top, two crosstrees, two caps, a rail and two cleats):
+The mast has three separate segments... and some additional pieces (the fore top, two crosstrees, two caps, a rail and two cleats):

 Again, some of the pieces needed special attention when deburring and cleaning before painting, due to holes and extra material to be removed.
 Special case was the fore top, which looked really bad on the lower side: